Illuminati9/SDE-Project/README.md

 ## Getting Started

-To run the Local Services Aggregator application locally, follow the steps below:
+To run the OneTap application locally, follow the steps below:

 ### Installation